 Provided the Interconnection Application passes the initial screens, or if the proposed interconnection fails the screens but the Area EPS Operator determines that the DER may nevertheless be interconnected consistent with safety, reliability and power quality standards, the Area EPS Operator shall provide notice to the Interconnection Customer that their Interconnection Application has been approved.
-The Area EPS Operator shall provide the Interconnection Customer with a MN Interconnection Agreement as outlined in Section 5.
+The Area EPS Operator shall provide the Interconnection Agreement as outlined in Section 5.